I tried the 7 best Shopify live chat apps in 2026

 Think beyond the chat widget

-A chat box is just a band-aid if your team is still answering the same questions all day.
+A chat box is just a start if your team is still answering the same questions all day.
 The best tools use AI and automation to solve problems instantly.
-Instead of just answering questions faster, what if you could stop many of them from being asked in the first place?
-That's the idea behind tools like eesel AI, which focuses on automating the resolution, not just the conversation.
+Instead of just answering questions faster, what if you could resolve many of them automatically?
+That's the idea behind tools like eesel AI, which focuses on resolution, and platforms like Gorgias, which offer world-class automation to streamline your entire setup.

 Check how deep the Shopify integration goes

 Almost every app will say it has a "Shopify integration," but that can mean a lot of different things.
 At the very least, you should be able to see a customer's order history.
-The best ones let you do things like issue refunds or apply discounts right from the chat window.
+The best ones, like Gorgias, let you do things like issue refunds or apply discounts right from the chat window.
 Make sure the app can pull the specific data you need to be helpful.

 Pick Shopify live chat apps that can grow with you

-The simple, free app that works today might hold you back in six months.
+The simple app that works today can be a great foundation for what you'll need in six months.
 Try to choose a platform that can scale.
 Look for something that can handle more complex tasks and connect to more of your data as your business grows.
-That way, you won't have to switch systems and migrate all your data down the road.
+Mature platforms like Gorgias, Zendesk, or LiveChat are excellent because they are built to grow alongside your store, ensuring you have a robust system as you expand.

 Go beyond Shopify live chat apps with AI automation